Chris-Whiteley/corporate-party-organizer/README.md

 ### Edge Cases:
 **Invalid Input:**
 - If no of seats is less than 1, the system should display an error and prevent the addition.
+- If table number entered is less than 1, the system should display an error and prevent the addition.

 **Removing an Allocated Table:**
 - If the table is assigned to any guests, the system will prevent its removal and notify the organiser.